dtisch/laravel-junie/README.md

 ## Introduction

-Laravel Junie is a package that allows you to easily install pre-configured guideline documents for Jetbrains Junie in your Laravel application.
-These guidelines can help your team maintain consistent coding standards and best practices.
+Junie is a package that allows you to easily install pre-configured guideline documents for Jetbrains Junie.
+It now ships with support for both Laravel and Symfony applications.
+These guidelines can help your team maintain consistent coding standards and best practices across projects.

 The package provides a simple command-line interface to install various guideline documents, such as general coding standards, API development guidelines, Livewire best practices, and more.

 ## Requirements

 - Laravel 12.0 or higher
+- Symfony 6.0 or higher

 ## Installation